coconutswallow/Guides/_monsters/cookie-spooder.md

 creator: Aiko
 ---

+## The Cookie Spooder

 Half cookie, half spider, the cookie spooder was the result of a wizard trying to create the perfect cookie recipe.
 Unknown to the wizard, a small spider had wandered toward a batch of fresh cookies for a treat.
 The magical reaction with the spider and the cookies created this strange creature.

 The cookie spooder subsists on a diet of sweets and confectionaries and weaves webs made of sugar and sweets in its chocolate-y lair.
 It's a friendly little creature that will usually hide when it first sees a creature.
 If it deems a creature friendly, it will follow the creature for a short time.
 When it casts the goodberry spell, it grows up to 10 chocolate chips on its thorax that a creature can consume like a regular goodberry.

 ___
 > ## The Cookie Spooder